buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

 ### Setting up the GitHub OAuth app

+{: .note}
+You only need the GitHub OAuth app if you have set the config setting `IS_USING_GITHUB_API_TO_FORK` to `Yes`.
+If you're not automatically forking the buggy editor source code into students' GitHub accounts, you don't need to do this!

 The OAuth app requests permission from the student for write access to their GitHub account, in order to fork the repo for them (and, if you have chosen it, to inject the tasks too).